bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * getaddressesbyaccount  -  (account)  -  Returns the list of addresses for the given account.

+* getaccount  -  (bismuthaddress)  -  Returns the account associated with the given address.

 * getnewaddress  -  (account)  -  Returns a new bitcoin address for receiving payments.
 If (account) is specified payments received with the address will be credited to (account).

 * backupwallet  -  (destination)  -  Safely copies wallet.dat to destination, which can be a directory or a path with filename.

+* dumpprivkey  -  (bitcoinaddress)  -  Reveals the private key corresponding to (bitcoinaddress)

 * getblocknumber  -   * Deprecated.
 Removed in version 0.7.
 Use getblockcount.